 Emerald Jewelry Gifts

 Emerald, another type of beryl, has a rich and majestic green hue that’s perfect for spring!
-The emerald is a symbol of rebirth and is said to bring its owner good fortune, foresight and youth.
+The emerald is a symbol of rebirth and is said to bring its owner good fortune, foresight, and youth.
 Emerald, the birthstone of May, carries the rich green color of Spring and radiates a beautiful vivid tone.
+Just like these emerald necklaces!

 SHOP EMERALD JEWELRY